hyperglance/deploy/AWS/Terraform/EC2/README.md

     public_ip            = "https://<public_ip>"
 	```

-   *Please allow upto 5 minutes for the EC2 instance to initialize before access the instance*
+   *Please allow upto 5 minutes for the EC2 instance to initialize before accessing the instance*

 __That's it - Hyperglance is now deployed in your environment and ready for configuration!__

-* Access the web UI by clicking the link provided by Terraform for public_ip or public_dns.
+## Login

+Login using the hostname of the ALB.
+Default credentials:

+Username: admin
+Password: admin

+__It is highly recommended you [change the password](https://support.hyperglance.com/knowledge/how-to-change-hyperglance-login-password) once you login.__

 * Follow our guide [here](https://support.hyperglance.com/knowledge/how-to-apply-a-new-license) to apply your license
+* Follow our guide [here](https://support.hyperglance.com/knowledge/adding-new-aws-accounts-to-hyperglance) to add your first AWS account

 ## Questions